 Most MTL methods assume that the training data in each task are stored in a data matrix.
-In some case, the training data exhibit a multi-modal structure in each task and hence they are represented in a tensor instead of a matrix.
-Multilinear multi-task methods proposed in \cite{rabp13,wst14} can handle this situation by employing tensor norms as a generalization of the trace norm to do the regularization.
+In some case, the training data in each task exhibit a multi-modal structure and hence they are represented in a tensor instead of a matrix.
+Multilinear multi-task methods proposed in \cite{rabp13,wst14} can handle this situation by employing tensor trace norms as a generalization of the trace norm to perform the regularization.